 - Pick up kids from school

-If you need to step away, the best thing to do is just update your Slack status (doesn't need to be specific) and indicate when you think you might be back (you can do this by setting when the Slack status will clear).
-If you're going to be away for more than a half hour, consider blocking off your calendar.
+If you need to step away, the best thing to do is update your Slack status (doesn't need to be specific) and indicate when you think you might be back (you can do this by setting when the Slack status will clear).
+If you're going to be away for more than a half-hour, consider blocking off your calendar.
 Please don't use #social to post that you're stepping away for a moment.5

 Reinforcing the Guidelines

-While having guidelines is a great first step, it's equally important to make sure people understand and follow them.
+While having guidelines is a significant first step, it's equally important to make sure people understand and follow them.
 Every new employee brings the communication habits from previous companies and needs guidance when they deviate:

 My response to a colleague that sent a spec to our #broadcast Slack channel to get feedback.